"The limits of my language mean the limits of my world." (Ludwig Wittgenstein)

 Deciding to support 204 languages was not a random choice.
 We wanted to cover:

-We couldn't rely on simple machine translation.
-A coding problem is not just descriptive text—it contains:
+We could not rely on simple machine translation.
+A coding problem is not just descriptive text.
+It contains:

 We developed a multi-stage translation and verification pipeline:

-- Initial Translation: Using state-of-the-art neural machine translation models (primarily GPT-4 and specialized translation APIs)
+1. Initial translation: using state-of-the-art neural machine translation models (primarily GPT-4 and specialized translation APIs).

-- Technical Verification: Ensuring that code examples, function names, and technical terms remain accurate
+2. Technical verification: ensuring that code examples, function names, and technical terms remain accurate.

-- Consistency Checks: Verifying that input/output examples are preserved correctly
+3. Consistency checks: verifying that input/output examples are preserved correctly.

-- Native Speaker Review: For high-resource languages, we conducted spot-checks with native speakers who are also programmers
+4. Native-speaker review: for high-resource languages, we conducted spot-checks with native speakers who are also programmers.

 Surprising Findings